What is a car hobby without a space to work?

 Yeah, not very realistic to me either.

 At this point, although I've been doing lots of research, I've never built a garage before.
-By the time I get around to this, I should have completed the Storage Garage, so at least I will have a practical idea of what I'm doing.
+By the time I get around to this, I should have completed the rest of the buildings in the Hobby Complex, so at least I will have a practical idea of what I'm doing.

-I guess we'll see, and I'll probably update this section as I learn more and/or get a more practical idea when I complete the Storage Garage.
+I guess we'll see, and I'll probably update this section as I learn more and/or get a more practical idea when I complete the Warehouse.

 Regardless of any other uneducated guesstimates on my part, I know I don't have a place to build the Service Garage, nor a start date, so I have no idea when this project should begin or end.